Gloucestershire: South Gloucestershire Council

 The southernmost part of the county, South Gloucestershire, is governed by South Gloucestershire Council, which is a unitary authority council independent of the county council, but the unitary authority is still part of the ceremonial county.
 Previously, the area of South Gloucestershire was part of the county of Avon.
 Although Avon was abolished in 1996, some services in South Gloucestershire are still provided in conjunction with other former parts of Avon county, such as the Avon Fire and Rescue Service.
-Since 2017, South Gloucestershire has been part of the West of England Combined Authority, which led by the mayor of the West of England.
+Since 2017, South Gloucestershire has been part of the West of England Combined Authority, which is led by the mayor of the West of England.